openwashdata/wsabrazil/README.md

 #> To cite package 'wsabrazil' in publications use:
 #>
 #>   Götschmann M, Santos L (2024). "wsabrazil: Wastewater management and
-#>   household infrastructure in Brazil - Demographic Census 2010."
+#>   household infrastructure in Brazil."
 #>
 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Misc{gotschmann_etall:2024,
-#>     title = {wsabrazil: Wastewater management and household infrastructure in Brazil - Demographic Census 2010},
+#>     title = {wsabrazil: Wastewater management and household infrastructure in Brazil},
 #>     author = {Margaux Götschmann and Lais Santos},
 #>     year = {2024},
 #>     abstract = {This dataset about wastewater management and household infrastructure from various Brazilian regions provides insights into wastewater disposal habits, water sources, bathroom facilities, and sanitation infrastructure.},